mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 in one of their scout ships to a nearby system.

 MISSION COMPLETION
-The Travellers’ primary task was to deliver the care package and return with the ‘proof of wellbeing’ evidence.
+The Travellers' primary task was to deliver the care package and return with the 'proof of wellbeing' evidence.
 However, the actions of the CFF have changed the situation and Mandal will want to use the opportunity to escape the system.
-Ideally, she wants to return with evidence of the mistreatments of the miners, specifically of effective ‘chattel slavery’, which is forbidden by Imperial High Law (under Article VI of the Warrant of Restoration).
+Ideally, she wants to return with evidence of the mistreatments of the miners, specifically of effective 'chattel slavery', which is forbidden by Imperial High Law (under Article VI of the Warrant of Restoration).